mikemimik/fs-notes-app/README.md

   });
 ```

 Great!
-We now have the ability to create a user, log them in and provide information about them back to the front end when needed.
+We now have the ability to create a user, log them in and provide information about them back to the front end.

 Some of the code included in this route that pertains to getting token information from the cookie is logic that we are going to reuse across many routes.
 Therefore, we are going to move it into a middleware function that we can implement on other routes!